Jim Honochick

 George James John Honochick (August 19, 1917 – March 10, 1994) was an American professional baseball umpire, whose career in Major League Baseball (MLB) began in 1949 and ended in 1973.
 During that span, Honochick officiated in six World Series and four All-Star games.
 He also called balls and strikes for three no-hitters: the first of Virgil Trucks' two (1952), Jack Kralick (1962), and Sonny Siebert (1966).

 Early life and education

-Born in Oneida, Pennsylvania, and raised in Allentown, Honochick graduated from Allentown Central Catholic High School.
+Honochick was Born in Oneida, Pennsylvania, on August 19, 1917.
+He was raised in Allentown, Pennsylvania, and graduated from West Hazleton High School in West Hazleton, Pennsylvania.
 He played football and baseball at Temple University in Philadelphia and minor league baseball for three seasons in the International League with the Baltimore Orioles.
 Honochick was an umpire in the IL prior to his promotion to the majors in March 1949.